Please ensure you download and fill out the following forms:

 How is the VCAL course structured at Lyndhurst Secondary College?

-Students who wish to undertake VCAL will be required to attend school initially 4 days per week on Monday, Tuesday, Thursday and Friday.
+Students who wish to undertake VCAL will be required to attend school four days per week on Monday, Tuesday, Thursday and Friday.

-All VCAL students will attend VET Wednesdays.
+All VCAL students will attend VET.
 Apart from completing literacy, numeracy, personal development skills and work related skills units, students in VCAL are also required to select from a limited selection of VCE subjects.
-Students are required to seek out an appropriate work placement and will be given further instruction on this in Term 1, 2021.
+Students are required to seek out an appropriate Structured work placement (SWL) and will be given further instruction on this in Term one, 2022.

 VCE subjects that can be offered may include